 As a simple application of the asymptotic proximity result, we have

 It should be noted that asymptotically proximal sequences do not enjoy all the same properties as in the standard weak convergence case.
-For instance, it is known that the Portmanteau Lemma does not hold in general, i.e. it is not true that, for every Borel set such that $\Pr \left\{ g_{j}\in \partial A\right\} =\Pr \left\{ f_{j}\in \partial A\right\} =0,$ we have
+For instance, it is known that the Portmanteau lemma does not hold in general, that is, it is not true that, for every Borel set such that $\Pr \{ g_{n}\in \partial A \} =\Pr \{ f_{n}\in\partial A \} =0$, we have

-As a counterexample, it is enough to consider the sequences $f_{j}=-j^{-1}$ and $g_{j}=j^{-1}.$ However, it is indeed possible to obtain more stringent characterizations when the subsequences are asymptotically Gaussian.
-We have the following
+as a counterexample, it is enough to consider the sequences $f_{n}=-n^{-1}$ and $g_{n}=n^{-1}$.
+However, it is indeed possible to obtain more stringent characterizations when the subsequences are asymptotically Gaussian.
+We have the following.

-\begin{proposition} For every $A\in \mathcal{B(}\mathbb{R)},$ we have that
+\begin{proposition} For every $A\in\mathcal{B(}\mathbb{R)}$, we have that

 \end{proposition}